| Human Rights Violation - Illegal

 detained after being produced before the executive magistrates,

+who have no authority for bail.
 In light of the above, the AHRC urges the local

 authorities to take appropriate action against the concerned